-You might ask your self this exact qeustion if you have been recently injured in a car accidnet, or have been injured due to the neglignece of another person.
+You might ask yourself this exact question if you have been recently injured in a car accident, or have been injured due to the negligence of another person.
 Orange County, California continues to see an increase in its population, and the roads continue to become more crowded, making it more likely that you or a loved one will experience an injury from a car accident, or other personal injury.
 No one ever plans on getting hurt.
 But it is helpful to have a reasonable understanding of different types of personal injury claims in the State of California.

 In California, a personal injury claim uses laws to hold persons (an individual, or a business entity) accountable for injuries you have suffered.

 Personal injury laws found the legal basis for establishing civil liability for injuries resulting from the negligence or intentional acts of another.
 To prevail on a claim of negligence, you must prove all of the following factors: